ergoplatform/ergodocs/docs/eco/rosen/rosen-team.md

 - [Mohammad Kermani](https://github.com/mkermani144) is a software engineer with over 7 years of experience, including five years in the industry.
 He enjoys the challenge of building user-centric applications and is always eager to learn new technologies.
 - [Fateme Rahmani](https://github.com/fatemeh-ra) is a dedicated developer on the Rosen Bridge team who's previously worked on the Ergo Raffle backend.
-- [Moein zargarzadeh](https://github.com/zargarzadehm) previous contributions include ergo-faucet and Ergo Raffle
+- [Moein Zargarzadeh](https://github.com/zargarzadehm) previous contributions include ergo-faucet and Ergo Raffle
 - [SepehrGanji](https://github.com/SepehrGanji) has previously contributed to FleetSDK, GraphQL
 - [RaaCT0R](https://github.com/RaaCT0R)
 - [Esmaeil Mohammed (vorujack)](https://github.com/vorujack) has previously contributed to [minotaur-wallet](https://github.com/minotaur-ergo/minotaur-wallet)

-## Is Rosen Bridge a product of Ergo/The Ergo Foundation?
+## Is Rosen Bridge Affiliated with Ergo or The Ergo Foundation?

-While Rosen was started by Ergo Foundation members, the foundation itself has no management or control over Rosen Bridge.
+Rosen Bridge, although initiated by members of the Ergo Foundation, operates independently.
+The Ergo Foundation does not exercise any managerial or controlling influence over Rosen Bridge.
+However, the Foundation has provided support to Rosen Bridge in the form of grants, a common practice for projects within the ecosystem.
+The Foundation is also set to receive 3% of the total supply of RSN.
+For more details, refer to the [Tokenomics](rosen-tokenomics.md) section.